tahmee/DEC_Launchpad/DE_Fundamentals/solution.md

 ## Overview
-This is a Data solution for Beejan Technologies, designed to build a data flow pipeline for managing customer complaints.
+This is a Data solution for Beejan Technologies (a fictional company), designed to build a data flow pipeline for managing customer complaints.
 This solution aims to collect data from various sources in different formats, integrate, clean, transform, and enrich the data, and make it readily available and easily accessible to downstream users for further decision-making.
 Below is a step-by-step breakdown to guide the design and building of the data pipeline.

 <img width="2480" height="1500" alt="Conceptual_data_pipeline" src="https://github.com/user-attachments/assets/76770659-5aa8-4b85-b8ed-c8092c823732" />